-Then, when configuring a new action in Configuration → Actions:
+Then, when configuring a new action in Alerts → Actions → Trigger actions:

-All scripts (webhook, script, SSH, Telnet, IPMI) that are available for action operations are defined in global scripts.
+Scripts that are available for action operations (webhook, script, SSH, Telnet, IPMI) are defined in global scripts.

 In this case, Zabbix will try to restart an Apache process.
 With this command, make sure that the command is executed on Zabbix agent (click the Zabbix agent button against Execute on).

 Note the use of sudo - Zabbix user does not have permissions to restart system services by default.
 See below for hints on how to configure sudo.